-We all know that food and nutrition are an integral component of overall health, but few know why Dr. Gerson, and subsequent Certified Gerson Practitioners, chose to make certain foods such as oatmeal, potatoes, cooked vegetables, carrot juice and apples staples on the Gerson Therapy.
+We all know that food and nutrition are an integral component of overall health, but few know why Dr. Gerson chose specific staple foods such as oatmeal, potato, cooked vegetables, carrot juice and apple for the Gerson Therapy.

 Rolled Oats: One half-cup of raw rolled oats contains: 180 calories, 3.0 g fat, 7.0 g protein, 20 mg calcium, and 1.8 mg iron.
-High in protein and potassium.
+High in dietary fiber, protein, potassium, manganese and molybdenum.

 Potatoes: One large potato contains: 284 calories, 7.5 g protein, 4.5 g carbohydrate, .33 g fat, 1600 mg potassium, 22 mg sodium, 85 mg magnesium, 44.8 mg calcium, 72.7 mg Vitamin C, and trace amounts of B vitamins.
 The highly-colored potato varieties are rich in antioxidants, anthocyanins and carotenoids which are associated with a lower incidence of chronic diseases such as cardiovascular disease, atherosclerosis, rheumatoid arthritis and cancer.